ai4he/Hardware_Application/README.md

 * In Hardware Development folder include
   * Information about the device (RK3588)
-  * video and audio caputure files using HDMI
+  * Video and Audio caputure files using HDMI

 * In Computer Vision folder include